Dav Pilkey: Life and career

-Pilkey was born in Cleveland, Ohio, on March 4, 1966, to the Reverend David Pilkey, Sr. and Barbara, who was the church organist.
+Pilkey was born in Cleveland, Ohio, on March 4, 1966, to the Reverend David Pilkey Sr. and Barbara, who was the church organist.
 He has one older sister.
 Pilkey was brought up in a conservative Christian household and went to Christian schools throughout his life.
 Pilkey was diagnosed with attention deficit hyperactivity disorder (ADHD) and dyslexia as a child.
 While attending elementary school in North Ridgeville, Ohio, Pilkey was frequently reprimanded for his behavior in class and thus usually sat at a desk in the school hallway, where he created the Captain Underpants character.

 In 1987, Pilkey wrote his first book, World War Won, an allegorical fable inspired by the nuclear arms race between the United States and the Soviet Union.
 The book won an award in a national competition for student authors.

-The atypical spelling of his first name came when the "e" in "Dave" was left off his name tag while working at Pizza Hut.
+The unusual spelling of his first name came when the "e" in "Dave" was left off his name tag while working at Pizza Hut.

 Pilkey graduated from Kent State University.
 He married Sayuri Pilkey in 2005.

 Captain Underpants was published in 1997.
 Later, The Adventures of Super Diaper Baby was published in 2002 and was Pilkey's first full complete graphic novel.
 It appeared at No. 6 on the USA Today bestseller list for all books, both adult and children's, and was also a New York Times bestselling book for Children's Middle Grade.
 The first Super Diaper Baby graphic novel was published with Scholastic years before Scholastic created the Graphix imprint.